-INDIVIDUALIZED ACADEMIC EXPERIENCES.
+ACADEMIC EXPERIENCES.
 This category includes service projects connected with

-internships and optional projects completed in conjunction with
+internships and optional projects completed in conjunction with courses

-CO-CURRICULAR ACTIVITIES.
-Included in this category would be service projects
+ACTIVITIES.
+Included in this category would be service projects for which

-For example, approved college-sponsored mission trips, summer service
+example, approved college-sponsored mission trips, summer service fellowships,

 to fulfill the required 30 hours.

-in developing a service project, you may wish to consult the list of volunteer service
+in developing a service project, you may wish to consult resources available

 through the Miller Center for Vocation, Ethics, and Calling (SLTC 127 or

 are encouraged to contact the Director of Civic Engagement Projects, Dr. Jay